aiteung/boilerplate/README.md

 * controller: all of the endpoint functions
 * model: all of the type structs used in this app
 * helper: helper folder with list of function only called by others file
-* pkg: package folder with list of function use by controller

 ## Alwaysdata.com CI/CD set